The Little Matchgirl (2006 film): Score

+Release

-The film made its debut at the Annecy International Animated Film Festival in France on 5 June 2006, and was released as an extra on The Little Mermaid Platinum Edition DVD (another work based on an Andersen tale).
-It was re-released on The Little Mermaid Diamond Edition Blu-ray on 2013.
+The film made its debut at the Annecy International Animated Film Festival in France on June 5, 2006, and was released as an extra on The Little Mermaid Platinum Edition DVD (another work based on an Andersen tale).
+It was re-released on The Little Mermaid Diamond Edition Blu-ray on October 1, 2013.

 The Little Matchgirl was released on the Walt Disney Animation Studios Short Films Collection Blu-ray on August 18, 2015.